-Day Care £2 Maximum weekly charge £9 Fixed Rate Charges Fixed Rate Transport £2 Fixed Meal Charge /Day Care £3 25.00 per day Increase 900 per week F 22.50 per return, In 3.50 per meal, Ir ears at: £14.50 month - w e at £20.00 per hour for the next 3 years. se by £5 per day, each April, for the next 3 years Freeze until April 2016 then remove maximum Increase by 50 pence each year for the next 3 years Increase by 40 pence each year, for the next 3 years. with 2 key holders, £18.50 month - with 1 key holder £21.50 0 Groups potentially impacted Age Disability Gender Carers Charges for most services are me several fixed rate charges which a affordable fixed rates.
-The chargi and applies to all social care service users pay nothing for homincome is too low.
-They will not be of service users are assessed to retowards the care costs between £ Therefore, the people most affects savings over £23.250 and some princome.
-These increases in charges affect paying towards these services and all protected groups.
-It is possible charges may lead to some services service. are kept at very low ing policy is fully inclusive vice users.
-Around 45% of the care because their of affected.
-Another 45% make a contribution £10 to £70 per week.
-Ited will be those with people with a high extremely and will therefore impact on le that the increased been through the council's needs assessment ar have been found eligible for social care services.
+Day Care £25.00 per day Maximum weekly charge £900 per week Fixed Rate Charges Fixed Rate Transport £2.50 per return, Fixed Meal Charge /Day Care £3.50 per meal, Increase t Fro Incr Inc £20.00 per hour for the next 3 years. by £5 per day, each April, for the next 3 years eeze until April 2016 then remove maximum rease by 50 pence each year for the next 3 years rease by 40 pence each year, for the next 3 years. n 2 key holders, £18.50 month - with 1 key holder £21.50 Groups potentially impacted Age Disability Gender Carers Charges for most services are means tested aside several fixed rate charges which are kept at very loaffordable fixed rates.
+The charging policy is fully in and applies to all social care service users.
+Around service users pay nothing for home care because the income is too low.
+They will not be affected.
+Anoth of service users are assessed to make a contribution towards the care costs between £10 to £70 per west Therefore, the people most affected will be those we savings over £23.250 and some people with a high income.
+These increases in charges affect everybody current paying towards these services and will therefore im all protected groups.
+It is possible that the increase charges may lead to some service users cancelling service. w nclusive d 45% of heir ner 45% on ek. with The policy takes account of statutory guidance from the Department of Health and the financial assessment is only applied to people who have been through the council's needs assessment and have been found eligible for social care services.
 These increases in charges will apply from April 2014 and will coincide with the annual uprating of all welfare benefits.
 The extra costs will be partly mitigated by the increased income.
-Financial assessments will be reviewed for all the affected and service users will be advised of their revised charges in advance of April 2014. nd of ly ose ir cial g where The all ass sup help con • Wh not be a and uring that extra costs are taken into account en calculating their ability to pay for their care.
-It provision of comprehensive benefits advice to service users at the time of a financial essment can ensure that people who need port have access to adequate finance.
-This is of to disabled people and their families as well as tributing to the local economy.
-Here a service users' income is very low, they will have to pay for means tested services but will required to contribute towards the costs of meals transport where those services are funded by council. -- --
+Financial assessments will be reviewed for all those affected and service users will be advised of their revised charges in advance of April 2014.
+The financial assessment team can offer a financial reassessment to ensure people are still liable for the increased charges.
+This may lead to claiming additional welfare benefits or could lead to a reduction in charges.
+The financial assessment team can provide advice and guidance over the telephone and will also provide a home visiting service where needed The financial assessment team will deal with any appeals and reconsider charges in exceptional circumstances.
+If carers are affected due to the service user cancelling their service, they can be referred to the carer's service for help and advice and other non means-tested carer services.
+The financial assessment includes an additional Disability Related Expenditure assessment ensuring that extra costs are taken into account when calculating their ability to pay for their care.
+The provision of comprehensive benefits advice to all service users at the time of a financial assessment can ensure that people who need support have access to adequate finance.
+This is of help to disabled people and their families as well as contributing to the local economy.
+Where a service users' income is very low, they will not have to pay for means tested services but will be required to contribute towards the costs of meals and transport where those services are funded by the council. -- ---